MohdArham/Arham-Minor-Project/README.md

 + XAMPP 8.0.12
 + Github
 ## Installation
-To run the website locally, follow these steps:
+To run the website locally, Follow these steps:
 1. Clone the repository to your local machine
 2. Set up a local server environment using XAMPP software
 3. Import the SQL database provided in the database folder